Oscar-Jin/ninja-tailwind-css-tutorial/README.md

 This project contains a *production ready*😂 "Food Ninja" recipe website.

-It allows users to discover and share favorite Ninja food recipes.
+It allows users to discover and share their favorite Ninja food recipes.

 Master the arts of Ninja, all starting from a healthy breakfast...🥷